johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-10-17-docusaurus-using-fontaine-to-reduce-custom-font-cumulative-layout-shift/index.md

 - the custom font (Poppins) rendering three words on one line: _"Bicep: Static Web"_

 It's very noticeable.
+You can actually put a number on it.
+The number is the CLS score which you can determine with [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/).
+The CLS score is the sum of the layout shifts that occur on the page.
+The higher the score, the more jank there is.
+Cumulative Layout Shift was logged as **0.019** for the page above.
+That's not great.

-I've taken steps to reduce the jank, such as [font preloading](../2021-12-29-preload-fonts-with-docusaurus/index.md).
-But it's still there.
-I thought I was about done with the improvements I could make.
+I'd taken steps to reduce the issues experienced, such as [font preloading](../2021-12-29-preload-fonts-with-docusaurus/index.md).
+But the issues still remained, particularly on mobile networks where speed of loading is decreased, and it takes a longer time for the custom font to load.

+I had rather given up on improving things further.
 But then....

 ## fontaine